Once you have installed WordPress, there are still quite a few things you need to do to properly set up and launch your website.

 For other things, you will need a plugin.
 There are some great WordPress security plugins that you can use.

-We recommend using Sucuri.
-They are the industry leader in website security, vulnerability scanning, and malware protection.
+For smaller websites, we recommend using Sucuri.
+At this scale, they are the industry leader in website security, vulnerability scanning, and malware protection.

 The best part about using Sucuri is that it offers the best WordPress firewall plugin.
 A website firewall blocks suspicious traffic from ever reaching your website.